syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Clipboard.md

 documentation: ug
 ---

-# Clipboard with ASP.NET MVC Spreadsheet
+# Clipboard in ASP.NET MVC Spreadsheet

 The Spreadsheet provides support for the clipboard operations (cut, copy, and paste).
 Clipboard operations can be enabled or disabled by setting `AllowClipboard` property in Spreadsheet.
 By default `AllowClipboard` property is `true`.